diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab3.rst

 **This concludes Lab 3 and a basic introduction into the different types of Profiles as well as the capabilities and actions Profiles can have on Virtual Servers.
-You are encourage to become familiar with the behavior Profiles can have on Virtual Servers and Pools.**
+You are encouraged to become familiar with the behavior Profiles can have on Virtual Servers and Pools.**

 .. |image11| image:: images/image11.PNG
    :width: 3.32107in